🩺 A Letter to a friend about medical issues

-(I won’t share the details of my friends letter but the first part is in response to some health issues she was having and the frustrations that come with those issues.)
+(I won’t share the details of my friend's letter, but the first part is in response to her health issues and the frustrations that come with those issues.)

 What to do?
-Some things can be very good to do and some can maybe be too extreme.
-Do we trust the expertise of the doctors or do we question their diagnosis and believe we know more than they do?
-These are all questions we have had to deal with and will still deal with in the future.
+Some things can be very good to do, and some can maybe be too extreme.
+Do we trust the expertise of the doctors, or do we question their diagnosis and believe we know more than they do?
+These are all questions we have had and will still deal with in the future.
 You could go to more of a naturopathic doctor that takes a more self healing organic path.
 And there are doctors that have their foot in both worlds.
 And of course it may all be determined by the dollar.

 When our mutual friend got sick after the stress test thing and experienced some side effects, was that just her or is it a side effect that commonly happens?
 The most important thing with those chemical injections of any kind is to drink water like crazy afterwards.
 Then it doesn’t settle in your kidneys.
 They always tell John that and I become the water police.
 It makes sense.